pbj-me/Trino-HoL-2026/README.md

 The enforcement engine intercepted the request and alters the data depending on the Ranger policy.

-### Data Redaction - Targeted Queries Return Zero Results - Optinal
+### Data Redaction - Targeted Queries Return Zero Results

 When a Redaction policy is active, the engine evaluates the WHERE clause against the transformed value (e.g., x.xxxxxx000@xxxxx.xxx), causing a mismatch with the original clear-text string.